ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 {{site.data.keyword.openwhisk_short}} is a serverless event-driven platform.
 As [highlighted in this example](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-serverless-api-webapp#serverless-api-webapp), the actions you deploy can easily be turned into HTTP endpoints as *web actions* to build a web application backend API.
 A web application being a client to the REST API, it is easy to take this example a step further and apply the same approach to build a backend for a mobile app.
 And with {{site.data.keyword.openwhisk_short}}, mobile developers can write the actions in the same language used for their mobile app, Java for Android, and Swift for iOS.

-This tutorial is configurable based on your target platform.
-You are currently viewing the documentation for the **iOS / Swift** version of this tutorial.
-Use the tab at the top of this documentation to select the **Android / Java** version of this tutorial.
-{: swift}

-This tutorial is configurable based on your target platform.
-You are currently viewing the documentation for the **Android / Java** version of this tutorial.
-Use the tab at the top of this documentation to select the **iOS / Swift** version of this tutorial.
-{: java}

 ## Objectives
 {: #serverless-mobile-backend-objectives}